 Exit Strategy Examples

-Here are some different ways exit strategies can be useful to investors, business owners and venture capitalists.
+Here are some different exit strategy examples that explain how exit strategies can be useful to investors, business owners, and venture capitalists.

 Exit Strategy for Investors

-When creating an exit strategy for investing, there are different metrics you can use to determine when to get out.
+When creating an exit strategy for stocks and investing, including how to buy stocks, there are different metrics you can use to determine when to get out.
 For example, say you buy 100 shares of XYZ stock.
 You could plan your exit strategy based on:

 • Earning target return from the investment